LucasHoffSchmidt/Python-Ebay-Web-Scraping/README.md

 # Python Ebay Web Scraping
-Checks the product price intermittently, for a product on ebay.
+In this project we used Jupyter Notebook to check the product price intermittently, for a product on ebay through web scraping.

 ## Tools and technologies
 - **Jupyter Notebook**